SSTengNic/DL_Project/README.md

 ## Run and Test

 ### For Training:
-As the project is on python notebooks, you can click Run All and the model should train and return you the results.
+As the project is on python notebooks, you can click "Run All" on each individual python notebook and the model should train and return you the results.

 ### To see all the models performance: